Blue1993/BlendNet/README.md

 Compound structure data for graph generation are collected from the PubChem database (see __02.
 Preprocessing compound data.ipynb__).

 ## Training BlendNet
 The BlendNet framework predicts binding affinity by utilizing compound graphs and predicted protein binding pockets.
 The predicted binding pockets are extracted using the state-of-the-art sequence-based binding pocket prediction model, Pseq2Sites [3].
 Since the original model was trained to work on PDB protein structures, we have retrained it to enable predictions from UniProt sequences.
-Since the original model was trained to work on PDB protein structures, we have retrained it to enable predictions from UniProt sequences.
-As with the experimental data and results, we provide the trained weights for all modules.
+As with the experimental data and results, we provide the trained weights for all modules via [Dropbox](https://www.dropbox.com/scl/fo/9u9aw7xxjfmk3mnui0rwq/AI7vF-DoqDUM8s6dJR6JOwg?rlkey=5ig47zrxvobz3e3aso7mmww0o&st=w0rgyalx&dl=0).
 Therefore, if you only wish to obtain prediction results for new compound-protein interactions, you can skip the training process and refer to the Test section.

 ### 1. Training pocket extractor
 To train Pseq2Sites, input data is first extracted from the collected protein sequences (see __01.
 Get protein features for pocket prediction training.ipynb__). \